intechstudio/grid-editor/docs/00_first_setup.md

 ![img](https://intech.studio/assets/image/grid_magnetic_interface_1.jpg)

 ### Firmware Update Instructions
-This document will walk you through the process of updating the firmware on your IntechGrid midicontroller.
-Please read through the  entire document beforehand in order to avid making any mistakes.
+This document will walk you through the process of updating the firmware on your Grid MIDI controller.
+Please carefully read through this document beforehand in order to aviod making any mistakes.

  The process will not require any special tools, you will only need
  - A computer running Windows, Mac or Linux
  - The Grid controller you wish to update
- - A USB Type C data cable
+ - A USB-C data cable

 This tutorial will walk you through the following steps:
  - Enumerate in bootloader mode